Zero-Shot Imitating Collaborative Manipulation Plans from YouTube Cooking Videos: DEMONSTRATION

 \section{DEMONSTRATION}

-To demonstrate the applicability of our framework, we selected an ``easy'' video of 2421 frames,\footnote{\url{https://www.youtube.com/watch?v=d3SZH7NFDjc\&list=PL4C3C1C9AB9931360\&index=75}} where our framework achieved perfect segmentation and action recognition (Fig.~\ref{fig:demo}).
-In the accompanying video, we show the execution of the complete action graph by two simulated Kinova Gen2 lightweight~\cite{jaco} robotic arms in the open-source platform.
-We show in the same video a proof-of-concept execution of the same actions with a robot and a human, using our open-source software platform (Fig.~\ref{fig:real}).
+To demonstrate the applicability of our system, we selected the video (Rita) where our system achieved perfect precision (Table~\ref{tab:results}), while it only missed recognizing one action.
+Fig.~\ref{fig:video} shows the execution of the generated action trees from that video by two simulated Kinova Gen2 lightweight robotic arms in the open source platform.
+In the accompanying video, we show also a proof-of-concept execution of the same actions with a robot and a human, using our open-source software platform.